Robin Robertson has spent a life-time bridging the worlds of psychology,

 science, business and the arts.
 He's been a clinical psychologist, university

-professor, writer and lecturer who has published eighteen books and more than two
+professor, writer and lecturer who has published nineteen books and more than two

 hundred articles in either psychology or his hobby field of magic.
 Before